HappyGnome/DCS_Scripts/Docs/Training Aids Readme.md

 #### missileDefeatHints

+When active, this feature displays messages to either the shooter, or the target of shots.
+The following information is included:
+* Range to target (nm)
+* Missile mach
+* Estimated time to pitbull range ("A") or to impact ("T") - Note that the same pitbull range is used for this estimate.
+Currently all missiles behave the same, not just Fox-3 missiles.
+* Antenna Train Angle of target from the missile "(OUT OF SEEKER)" also displays if ATA > 75°
-When active, this feature displays a message to the user when a missile fired at them is destroyed, or when the missile's mach number is less than the target's mach number plus a specified threshold (default threshold is 0.2M).
+* Mach difference missile to target. "(DEFEATED)" is displayed when less than a set threshold (default threshold is 0.2M).

 ##### Configuration
-Change the defeat mach threshold by setting `training_aids.missile_defeat_mach_diff`.
+* Change the defeat mach threshold by setting `training_aids.missile_defeat_mach_diff`.
 Default is 0.2.
+* Change the defeat ATA by setting `training_aids.missile_defeat_ATA`.
+Default is 75.
+* Change the expected pitbull range by setting `training_aids.missile_pitbull_range_nm`.
+Default is 8.

+##### Modes

+* `IN_RAIL` - Show target players information about incoming missiles shortly after the shot (missile has left the rails).
+* `IN_ACT` - Show target players information about incoming missiles at the time the missile gets within "pitbull range" (approx)
+* `OUT` - Shows players information about their own shots.
+* `DISABLED` - No players receive any missile defeat information.

 ##### Example
-`training_aids.toggleFeature("missileDefeatHints",false,true)`
+`training_aids.toggleFeature("missileDefeatHints","IN_RAIL",true)`